 Hong Kong (HKG)-based Cathay Pacific doesn't have the flashiest first class seats.
 But what it lacks in polish and glamor, it makes up for it in comfort.
 Once converted into a bed, you won't find a cozier or wider bed on an airplane.

 Their first class seats are enormous, at a whopping 36 inches wide.
 Come meal time, you can even ask a flight attendant to set up one of your suites so you can dine face to face.
-And while these suites aren't equipped with doors, there are just six of them.
+And while these suites aren't equipped with doors, there are just six of them onboard Cathay's Boeing 777s.
 So yeah, privacy shouldn't be a problem.

-If you're leaving HKG or catching a layover there, you're in for a treat.
+If you're leaving Hong Kong or catching a layover there, you're in for a treat.
 Cathay Pacific has some of the world's best airport lounges.
 Yes, that's plural: There are several to choose from.

 You can head to The Pier, an elegant and refined respite from the craziness of the terminal.
-Belly up to the noodle bar for an amazing meal, get a free foot massage, then catch some Z's in your own private cabana.
-If you need some zen time, you can even pop in for a quick yoga or meditation session at the Pier.
+Belly up to the noodle bar for an amazing meal, get a free foot massage, and then catch some Z's in your own private cabana.

-How's a champagne bar sound?
+How does a champagne bar sound?
 Yes, I said champagne bar.
 It's all yours at The Wing, another of Cathay's flagship lounges.
-Once you've had a glass or six, you can reserve your own shower cabana, a massive space with your own shower, bathtub and space to nap.
+Once you've had a glass or six, you can reserve your own shower cabana, a massive space with your own shower, bathtub, and space to nap.

 Qatar Airways First Class

-When you fly Qatar Airways First Class out of its Doha (DOH) hub, you get into this lounge.
+You get into this lounge when you fly Qatar Airways First Class out of its Doha (DOH) hub.
 Or is it a museum?

-Welcome to the Al Safwa First Class lounge.
-And as a bonus, you can get access to this lounge even when flying business class so long as you're connecting onward to other Middle Eastern cities like Amman (AMM) or Muscat (MCT).
+Welcome to the Al Safwa First Class lounge – the highlight of Qatar Airways First Class, in my books.
+And, as a bonus, you can get access to this lounge even when flying business class so long as you're connecting onward to (or from) other Middle Eastern cities like Amman (AMM) or Muscat (MCT).

-There's no other airport lounge like it in the world, and it sets the tone for Qatar Airways' outstanding first class seats.
+There's no other airport lounge like it in the world, and it sets the tone for Qatar Airways' outstanding (and, if you ask me, criminally underrated) first class seats.

 Elegant and refined with wood panels and its signature purple color all around, Qatar's first class seats are a different beast.
 Instead of private suites for each passenger, you get a spacious, open-air feel throughout the cabin.

-These first class seats are only available on the Airbus A380.
+You'll only find a bonafide first class cabin on Qatar's Airbus A380.
 But the main event on Qatar's whale jets is the bar.
-There is no better way to pass the time on a flight than to sip on a cocktail on the world's largest and best airplane bar.
+There is no better way to pass the time on a flight than to sip on a cocktail at the world's largest and best airplane bar.

 Read more: Our full review of Qatar First Class from Doha (DOH) to Guangzhou (CAN)